stevegrubb/distro-elf-inspector/README.md

 4) cat data/$release/distro-raw-report.txt
 ```

-Note: if you build and install the [tasker](https://github.com/stevegrubb/tasker) program, scanning the system can be paralellized.
+Note: if you build and install the [tasker](https://github.com/stevegrubb/tasker) program, scanning the system can be parallelized.

 USING THE PIVOTTABLE
 --------------------